TheGiddyLimit/homebrew/_doc/Spec_Copy.md

 # JSON `"_copy"` Spec

-The copy system allows an existing creature, item, or other implemented data-type to be copied, with modifications, to create a new creature.
+The copy system allows an existing creature, item, or other implemented data-type to be copied, with modifications, to create a new creature, item, etc..

 ## Homebrew Metadata